-The Town of Cary collects and recycles used motor oil and filters free of charge.
+The Town collects and recycles used motor oil and filters free of charge.
 Call (919) 469-4090 to schedule a pickup.
 Used motor oil must be placed in a container no larger than 5 gallons, sealed with a screw-cap lid, and labeled "Used Motor Oil."
 Filters must be triple-bagged for collection.

 Residential Waste Cooking Oil Recycling